thedaviddias/Front-End-Performance-Checklist/README.md

 * [ ] **Images format:** ![high]
 Choose your image format appropriately.

     *Why:*
     > To ensure that your images don't slow your website, choose the format that will correspond to your image.
 If it's a photo, JPEG is most of the time more appropriate than PNG or GIF.
-But don't forget to look a the nex-gen formats which can reduce the size of your files.
+But don't forget to look a the next-gen formats which can reduce the size of your files.
 Each image format has pros and cons, it's important to know these to make the best choice possible.

     *How:*
     > ⁃ Use [Lighthouse](https://developers.google.com/web/tools/lighthouse/) to identify which images can eventually use **next-gen formats** (like JPEG 2000m JPEG XR or WebP) <br>